- What’s the problem with public opinion and mass media?

 - find information about anything (from fun facts to legit science articles).

 It is all there - within a couple of clicks.
 There is a media outlet for every need and demand.
-But with the increased availability of information comes the inevitable problem - the manipulation of information, the distortion of the facts, fake news.
+But with the increased availability of information comes the inevitable problem - the manipulation of data, the distortion of the facts, fake news.

 But first, let’s explain why media manipulation is a serious issue.

 Public opinion is one of those entities that bring the shade onto certain concepts and behavior within the social groups and in society in general.
-As a result, it legitimizes or ostracizes specific ideas or actions.
+As a result, it legitimizes specific ideas or actions.